3I/ATLAS: In Search of the Witnesses to Its Voyage: Introduction

-In this work, we reconstruct the history of stellar encounters affecting 3I/ATLAS over the past 10 Myr using \emph{Gaia}~DR3 astrometry and stellar encounters with known stars currently within 500\,pc.
-Section~\ref{sec:methods} describes the methodology.
+In this work, taking these constraints and limitations into account, we focus on maximizing the reliability of our results by reconstructing the recent history of stellar encounters experienced by 3I/ATLAS over the past 10 Myr, prior to its entry into the Solar System.
+We use \emph{Gaia} DR3 astrometry to identify and model encounters with known stars currently located within 500 pc of the Sun.} Section~\ref{sec:methods} describes the methodology.
 Section~\ref{sec:results} presents the closest encounters their dynamical effects on the orbit of 3I/ATLAS, and in Section \ref{sec:discussion} we discuss the results.
 Section~\ref{sec:conclusions} summarizes our conclusions.